-We must now return to Lieutenant Prideaux and explain the circumstances which prevented his Movements of Lieutenant Prideaux.
+We must now return to Lieutenant Prideaux and explain the Movements of Lieutenant Prideaux.
+Movements of Lieutenant Prideaux.
 Mr. Impey from Gangpara on the 2nd April.
 He had received information that the rebels had attacked and plundered the house of Rani Mukta Dei at Panchgarh, captured her and her dewan, and were advancing under Jagabandhu to attack him with 5,000 men.
 He also received information that Captain Wallington, who had been despatched with a detachment for the defence of Pooree, had gone on to that place, leaving orders to Lieutenant Faris (whose detachment accompanied the Collector, and had at the latter's suggestion been removed from Pipli to Delang,) to effect a junction with him (Lieutenant Prideaux).

-In pursuance of these orders Lieutenant Faris with 50 sepoys made an attempt to force the rebel Death of Lieutenant Faris at Gangpara.
-He was shot dead in the act of leading on his men, and a native subahdar was also killed.
+In pursuance of these orders Lieutenant Faris with 50 sepoys Death of Lieutenant Faris at Gaugpara.
+The was shot dead in the act of leading on his men, and a native subahdar was also killed.
 Two messengers, whom Lieutenant Faris had sent to Lieutenant Prideaux, were captured by the rebels, who cut off their noses and otherwise barbarously maltreated them.
 Lieutenant Prideaux and the rest of Lieutenant Faris's detachment having lost all their baggage, retreated to Cuttack vid Pipli.
 The latter place fell into the hands of the paiks, who sacked it and burnt the thannah.

-Captain Wallington had reached Pooree in safety on April 2nd, and found all quiet there.
-His progress had not been molested in any way, and he wrote to recommend that a force should be detached for the special duty of following up the rebels and bringing on a decisive action with them.
+Captain Wallington had reached Poorce in safety on April 2nd, and Captain Wallington's march to Poorce. for the special duty of following up the rebels and bringing on a decisive action with them.
 This recommendation was acted on, and on the 9th April Captain LeFevre, with 550 men and a few guns, marched to Khurdha by the route which Mr. Impey and his party had taken in their retreat from that place.

-^{}This was one of the Ranis of Sambalpur who had been sent as a political prisoner to Khurdha in 1806 under charge of Captain Ronghsedge along with other members of the Nagpur family.
+^{}This was one of the Ranis of Sambalpur who had been sent as a political prisoner to Khurdha in 18:6 under charge of Captain Ronghsedge along with other members of the Nagpur family.
 For her support lands to the annual value of Rs.
-1,200 had been assigned in Panchgarh.-Vide Central Provinces' Gazetteer, Art.
+1,200 had been assigned in Panchgarh.--Vide Central Provinces' Gazetteer, Art.
 Sambalpur, page 453.